thefrontside/effection/website/docs/guides/resources.md

 ## Nested resources

-Resource created within `init` behave the same way and are created as siblings.
-We can use this to make a socket which serializes anything written to it as
+Other resources created within `init` behave the same way and are created as siblings.
+We can use this to make a socket which serializes anything written to it as JSON:
-JSON:

 ``` javascript
 import { main, once, spawn } from 'effection';